Skip to content

 Versatile LaTeX classes and packages

 This is purely a portfolio project, developed entirely on my own.
-This is not an official site—the website is in no way affiliated with the LaTeX package KOMA-Script and is not operated by its developers.
+This is not an official site.
+The website is in no way affiliated with the LaTeX package KOMA-Script and is not operated by its developers.

 Project